Make the banana crémeux a day ahead and store in the fridge.

-Mix until incorporated.
-Scrape the bottom and sides of the bowl and mix again.
+Scrape the bottom and sides of the bowl as needed.

-Once cakes are fully cooled, carefully wrap them in plastic wrap and place them into the fridge for about 30 minutes to slightly firm.
+Once cakes are fully cooled, carefully wrap them in plastic wrap and store at room temp until ready to assemble. (up to 1 day) Or place them into the fridge for about 30 minutes to slightly firm.
 Cold cakes will be easier to handle during assembly.

 Honey Buttercream